This post may contain affiliate links

-A zoom in a pile of tasty homemade vegan choc brownies served in a beautiful serving plate.
+Zoom in a pile of tasty homemade vegan chocolate brownies served on a beautiful serving plate.

 It didn’t matter to us that they came out of a pack.
 My mother made the best brownies I ever tasted and it was a ritual.

 Two brownies were served on a pile of two beige plates and another two on a creased gray tablecloth with a jar of chocolate chips spread across the bench or table.

 And the greatest part was that after the mixture was whisked with some neutral oil and egg and the batter was placed in a plastic (silicone) baking dish, there was always some leftover batter in the bowl and me and my siblings did a great job at vanishing it.

 Back when I was in my second year in college, I decided to go vegan but my chocolate cravings were insane.
 I urgently needed to satisfy my chocolate cravings.